caltechlibrary/dataset/README.md

 [![Project Status: Active – The project has reached a stable, usable state and is being actively developed.](https://www.repostatus.org/badges/latest/active.svg)](https://www.repostatus.org/#active)

-The Dataset Project provides tools for working with collections of JSON documents easily.
+The Dataset Project provides tools for working with collections of JSON documents.
 It uses a simple key and object pair to organize JSON documents into a collection.
 It supports SQL querying of the objects stored in a collection.

 It is suitable for temporary storage of JSON objects in data processing pipelines as well as a persistent storage mechanism for collections of JSON objects.